- Overall Winner for Best Coffee Maker: Presto 12-cup Stainless Steel Coffee Maker

 This durable drip coffee maker is self-cleaning (to a degree), has ‘clean me’ alerts and an optional ready alert tone, and can be programmed 24 hours in advance.
 The auto-off can be programmed from 0-4 hours (choose 0 for the best energy efficiency and brew only the coffee you plan to drink).
 The water window makes it easy to fill up accurately, and the brew pause feature means you can get that all important first cup before the cycle is fully finished.

 A French press is the most environmentally friendly coffee maker option as it doesn’t have to be plugged in, is simple with replaceable parts, and can be easily cleaned and maintained.
 A French press won’t keep your coffee warm for long, though.
 So, if you like to brew one big batch and keep it at temperature throughout the day, consider investing in a French press and a thermos, or an insulated coffee percolator to enjoy a giant pot of coffee without requiring additional energy inputs.
+See also: our top picks for French press coffee makers.

 The Mueller French Press is double insulated, keeping your coffee warm for up to an hour longer than glass or thinner steel models.
 It is also dishwasher safe, very robust, comes with a spare stainless steel filter, and currently features a bonus matching travel canister for ground coffee on the road.
 This design is rust-free and can also be used to make tea, hot chocolate, mct oil coffee, cold brew, frothed milk, fruit infusions and more, and all for under $30.